emre-h/TOGG-Case-Study/README.md

 **Fetching Live Car Property Data**

-The VHAL written in this case study, changes `PERF_VEHICLE_SPEED` value based on char device output.
+The VHAL written in this case study, changes `PERF_VEHICLE_SPEED` value based on device device output.
 It is like reading a value from a driver.
 It will be explained later in this document.

 Since we have `android.car` library in our project, we can register a callback to get car data: